-Why is Europe reinventing e-invoicing standards?
+Why is Europe reinventing e-invoicing standards?by

 Atlas Products country manager for Ireland and BASDA general council member Bill Pugsley offers some insights into the current European debate surrounding e-invoicing standards.